bcgov/cass-api/README.md

 ### Development Environment
 - Deploy the backend to minishift (See [openshift/Readme.md](openshift/Readme.md))
-- The build of the shuber-api will deploy and will migrate the database via `liquibase`, so if you have a branch that has new database changes you will need to build and deploy that branch (in order to migrate the database) before you can run your local development instance against the database.
+- The build of the cass-api will deploy and will migrate the database via `liquibase`, so if you have a branch that has new database changes you will need to build and deploy that branch (in order to migrate the database) before you can run your local development instance against the database.
 - Once the development environment is set up, you should be able to use the commands described [below](#commands) to get your development / test instances up and running.

 ### Debugging